jpcima/adljack/README.md

 # adljack
-OPL3/OPN2 synthesizer using ADLMIDI
+OPL3/OPN2 synthesizer using ADLMIDI and OPNMIDI

-This is a simple synthesizer for ADLMIDI on the command line.
+This is a standalone synthesizer for ADLMIDI and OPNMIDI on the text console.
-It is based on the [libADLMIDI](https://github.com/Wohlstand/libADLMIDI) project.
+It is based on [libADLMIDI](https://github.com/Wohlstand/libADLMIDI) and [libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI).

 - *adljack* is the version for the Jack audio system.
 - *adlrt* is the portable version for Linux, Windows and Mac.